 10. Take the time to answer questions accurately

 This is perhaps the most patronizing tip, but it’s worth repeating.
-If you accidentally answer a qualifying question about yourself wrong, you could be disqualified.
+If you accidentally answer a qualifying question about yourself incorrectly, you could be disqualified.
 If something major has changed in your life (having children, buying a home, buying a new car), ensure you update any profilers relating to this.

 11. Take surveys as soon as possible